 - Prioritise your most important visitors and leads

-It’s not just about getting email opt-ins or time on page, onsite retargeting can be used to trigger all types of actions according to various data points.
+It’s not just about getting email opt-ins or time on page, onsite retargeting can be used to trigger all types of actions according to different data points.

 Here’s some of the data points that can be used to target visitors on your website: